+Length of Program

 The time required to complete the MSc will vary according to the candidate's previous training and the nature of the research undertaken; however, a minimum of 12 months is normally required.

+195.72.3 The Degree of PhD

+Program Requirements

+UNIVERSITY OF ALBERTA

 Requirements for the PhD degree include preparation and defence of a thesis and successful completion of courses taken for graduate credit, as specified by the supervisory committee.

+No language other than English is required for the degree.